Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/DESIGN.md

 * `intProperty`/`longProperty`/etc.
 * `parameter`/`param`

-Applying plugins works in the same way as with other configuration options, so decclared in root will be shared to included subprojects.
+Applying plugins works in the same way as with other configuration options, so declared in root will be shared to included subprojects.
-To configure only current project same DSL in `currentProject` is available:
+To configure only a current project same DSL in `currentProject` is available:

 ```kotlin
 dokka {